nlplab/brat/README.md

       url       = {http://www.aclweb.org/anthology/W11-1816}
     }

-If you have enough space we would be very happy if you link to the stav repository which will later contain a link to the brat repository after brat is published:
+If you have enough space we would be very happy if you also link to the stav repository which will later contain a link to the brat repository after brat is published: